-Under the two-class method, basic net loss per share attributable to common shareholders was calculated by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period, less shares subject to repurchase.
+Under the two-class method, basic net loss per share attributable to common shareholders was calculated by dividing the net loss by the weightedaverage number of shares of common stock outstanding during the period, less shares subject to repurchase.
 The net loss attributable to common shareholders was not allocated to the redeemable convertible Preferred Stock as the holders of redeemable convertible Preferred Stock did not have a contractual obligation to share in losses.
 Diluted net loss per share attributable to common shareholders was computed by giving effect to all potentially dilutive common stock equivalents outstanding for the period.
-For purposes of this calculation, redeemable convertible Preferred Stock, stock options to purchase common stock were considered common shareholders as their effect was anti-dilutive.
-In periods in which the Company reports a net loss attributable to common shareholders, since dilutive common shareholders is the same as basic net loss per share attributable to common shareholders.
-The company reported a net loss attributable to common shareholders during the years ended December 31, 2020 and 2019.
+For purposes of this calculation, redeemable convertible Preferred Stock, stock options to purchase common stock, early exercised stock options, and warrants to purchase redeemable convertible Preferred Stock and common stock were considered common shares equivalents but had been excluded from the calculation of diluted net loss per share attributable to common shareholders, diluted net loss per share attributable to common shareholders, diluted net loss per share attributable to common shareholders as their effect was anti-dilutive.
+In periods in which the Company reports a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders, since dilutive common shares are not assumed to have been issued if their effect is antidilutive.
+The Company reported a net loss attributable to common shareholders during the years ended December 31, 2020 and 2019.